tmr4/db65816/README.md

 * Drill down on variables/watches that represent a memory range (variable ranges can be opened in a separate hex editor window allowing modification of the memory range)
 * Symbol address and value displayed when hovering over a symbol in source code
 * Call stack displayed when stepping through program.
 Clicking on an entry opens the source code in an editor at that line.
 On continue, call stack colapses stack to current instruction.
-* Integrated terminal window for input/output
+* Integrated terminal window for input/output with default read/write addresses at $f004 and $f001 respectively.
 * Source files listed in debug pane Loaded Scripts Explorer

 # Requirements